lantelyes/chess-demo/README.md

 The server is broken down into two folders:
 1)  **Source**
 The `src` folder contains the constants file, the entry point, and the libary folder.
 The library folder contains the following:
-	- **Database:** This contains the database connection code, as well as the schemas used
+	- **Database:** This folder contains the database connection code, as well as the schemas used
 	- **Router:** This contains all of the servers routing logic
 	- **Utilities:** This contails various helpers, and cooordinate conversion functions used througout the server code base
 2) **Tests**